uncmatteth/BeTheChad/CONSOLIDATED_CHECKLIST.md

 4. ~~Fix music directory handling for Render.com deployment~~ ✓ DONE
 5. ~~Update game guide and how-to-play page with latest information~~ ✓ DONE
 6. ~~Improve mobile responsiveness for dashboard page~~ ✓ DONE
+7. ~~Improve mobile responsiveness for remaining main application pages~~ ✓ DONE
+8. ~~Update game guide and character class information for clarity~~ ✓ DONE
-7. Run and fix any failing tests (Testing)
+9. Run and fix any failing tests (Testing)
-8. Improve mobile responsiveness for remaining main application pages
-9. Complete class selection UI to display new classes
+10. Complete class selection UI to display new classes properly
+11. Update leaderboard to show new ranking algorithm
+12. Fix battle animation issues on mobile devices
+13. Fix notifications not appearing in some browsers
+14. Complete user profile customization features

 Remember to:
 - Update this checklist after completing each task